UBC-MDS/ds-toolbox/chapters/en/module2.md

 </choice>

-Using the manual, look up what commands you can use to help you navigate in long text pages (such as the long word documents) using <code>less</code>?
+Using the manual, look up what commands you can use to help you navigate in long text pages (such as the long text documents) using <code>less</code>?

 <choice id="3">